xmayeur/obs2ebird/README.md

 - The file can now be imported to [eBird import form](https://ebird.org/import/upload.form?theme=ebird), selecting the observation list option

 - Note that a mapping is sometime needed between the provided species names and/or location names and the one accepted by eBird.
 This mapping is saved between sessions.

+## Use of MySQL database

+MySQL database is also supported.

+In that case, the config.yaml file should be modified as follows:

+      default:
+        db_dialect: mysql

+      mysql:
+        host: <url>>
+        port: <port>
+        db: <db name>

+The `get_secrets.py` module should be adapted in order to manage the database user and password retrieval in order to log in the MySQL database
+The provided example read user and passwords from a Hashicorp Vault and a `secret.yml` file locally store the token to access the vault.